Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Summary and Conclusions

 To examine the predictions by our two-fluids MPC model regarding time-dependent correlations of thermally induced velocity fluctuations, we calculated the transverse velocity auto-correlation function (TVCF) in different observation cuboids.
 We showed that the TVCFs for the single-fluid cuboids follow closely the expected exponential decay, characterized by the kinematic viscosity of the respective fluid and the considered wave number.
 In contrast, the calculated TVCF of the cuboid enclosing the $A$-$B$ interface is overall well fitted by a linear combination of the exponential TVCFs for bulk fluids $A$ and $B$, using the viscosity values determined in our shear-flow studies.
 The approximate validity of linear superposition suggests that the TVCF of the cuboid is only mildly affected by the interfacial region.
 A stronger interfacial influence can be expected for a narrower cuboid of width smaller than the employed value $L_o=10a$.

 Finally, we have probed the hydrodynamic coupling of a steadily moving no-slip sphere to a nearby flat two-fluids interface by determining its hydrodynamic mobilities.
 The distance dependence of the lateral mobility coefficient for the three-layers MPC model agrees well with the according mobility result by a hydrodynamic force-multipole expansion method for a sphere moving close to an ideally flat, clean interface separating two incompressible fluids.
 While decent agreement is observed also regarding the transverse mobility for sphere-interface distances larger than three times the sphere radius, the sharp mobility decline at small distances predicted by the continuum hydrodynamics approach for a non-deformable planar interface of zero thickness, is not obtained by the MPC simulations.
-We attribute this to the mixing of the two fluids in the MPC interfacial region of thickness larger than the collision cell size $a$, and the local perturbation of the interface caused by the transverse motion of the sphere.
+We attribute this to the mixing of the two fluids in the MPC interfacial region of thickness larger than the collision cell size $a$, and possibly a local perturbation of the interface caused by the transverse motion of the sphere.
 Moreover, and different from what is assumed in the force multipoles calculation, the two fluids in the MPC model are compressible.
-The non-zero compressibility of the fluids plays a role in particular for transverse (i.e., squeezing) sphere motions.
+The non-zero compressibility of the fluids may play a role in particular for transverse (i.e., squeezing) sphere motions.
 To reduce the influence of the finite interface width on the sphere mobilities, a significantly larger sphere can be considered.
 Moreover, an alternative method to determine the mobilities may be better suited \cite{padd:10} in order to reduce fluid perturbations by the translating sphere.
+Here, further studies will be performed in the future.

 A numerical advantage of the two-fluids MPC model is that the desired viscosities of the fluid phases can be easily prescribed using the analytic viscosity expression for a single-phase MPC fluid \cite{huang12}.
 Compared to other mesoscale simulation models of immiscible binary fluids, the present model is straightforwardly implemented, since it does not involve the computation of thermodynamic properties and kinetic processes related to phase separation.
 Hence, the computational cost is comparable to simulating two single-phase MPC fluids with different collision times.